PinkRoccade-Local-Government-OSS/PinkWave/README.md

 ![PinkWave demo](docs/images/demo.png)

-PinkWave is a pentesting tool for linux which can be used to test (web)servers with Python scripts.
+PinkWave is a pentesting tool for linux which can be used to test (web)servers with Python scripts and Selenium.

 ## Features
 ### Automated pentests using Python + Browsers